joonyoung-cv/joonyoung-cv.github.io/index.md

 I am a Senior Research Scientist at [Adobe Research](https://research.adobe.com/), San Jose, CA.

 I received my M.S and Ph.D. degrees in Electrical Engineering from KAIST, Korea in 2009 and 2015 respectively.
 During my graduate study, I worked at the Robotics and Computer Vision Lab with Prof. In So Kweon as my advisor.
 I was an intern at Adobe (San Jose, CA) in 2015 and 2014, and at Microsoft Reseach Asia (Beijing, China) in 2010.
 I received the B.S degree in Electrical and Electronic Engineering from Yonsei University, Korea in 2008.
+My research area includes computer vision, deep learning, and machine learning.

-My research interests include deep learning, computer vision, image/video enhancement, and computational photography.
+**Professional Activities.** I served/am serving as an Area Chair in ICCV 2019, CVPR 2020, ECCV 2020.

 **Internship.**
 I am always looking for strong graduate students to collaborate with.
 If you are interested in interning at Adobe with me, please email me.